useblocks/sphinx-needs/docs/services/github.rst

 If a company internal ``GitHub Enterprise`` instance shall be addressed, you should configure an additional service to deal with both (cloud and company instance) and being able to set company specific configuration options.

-Please see the this example for a ``Github Enterprise`` configuration in your ``conf.py`` file:
+Please see the this example for a ``Github Enterprise`` configuration in your **conf.py** file:

 .. code-block:: python

-    from sphinxcontrib.needs.services.github import GithubService
+    from sphinx_needs.services.github import GithubService

     needs_services = {
         # Cloud GitHub configuration